nerdyman/macos-pet-peeves/README.md

 - Need to click twice on to focus a window on another monitor, once to focus the screen, then again to focus the window
 - No "Always on top" functionality to keep some windows above others
 - Workspace auto switches when last window is closed
+    - ✅ `defaults write -g AppleSpacesSwitchOnActivate -bool false`
+        - 🟠 this seems to break `cmd+tab` app switching to the correct workspace when the workspace is on the same screen
 - Closing a window (`cmd+w`) doesn't automatically focus the next available one - it only does this when an app is killed with `cmd+q`
 - Can't install customised window managers to resolve the keyboard & workspace issues without disabling security features
 - Some windows have a 1px gap at the top showing the background between the window and the menu